openworm/org.geppetto.docs/source/usinggeppetto.rst

 Dashboard
 =========

 The dashboard is the main entry point to a geppetto based application.
 The dashboard shows you which projects are available to you.
 The top right corner indicates which user is logged in for the current session.
-In the demo deployment of Geppetto this will read "Guest".
+In the demo deployment of Geppetto this will read "Guest" because there is no peristence database behind it.
+Geppetto can be configured to work with user accounts.

 Projects
 --------